Humidity is a bad word in the summertime, but in the winter you actually want your air to have it.

 - Dry eyes that make you feel more tired that you already are from the sore throat and runny nose.

 It turns out that low humidity could be the cause!
 Exposure to dry air will dry out your mucus membrane that lines your respiratory tract.
 This means the protective lining won’t keep out cold viruses and other microbes as well.

 The end result is that you spend a whole season walking around your home feeling just plain awful, but never able to get 100% better.
 You may think you need more Vitamin C or cold medication, but you could also need a humidifier.

 Having a humidifier will help alleviate those symptoms.
-You’ll feel much healthier – and happier – with a much better air quality.
+You’ll feel much healthier – and happier – with much better air quality.

 Remember: Humidifiers help with dry air related symptoms, but if you think it’s more than a cold, always check with a medical professional.